 While such actions increase the opposition’s leverage, they will only have legitimacy if they retain broad support from the population.
 On that measure, nonviolent activists have played a key role by calling out Maduro’s dictatorial actions while mobilizing and inspiring people to imagine a different future.

 Creative forms of protest have connected people while making repression more difficult.
-Protestors from Dale Letra carried mobile alphabet to spell out giant messages of defiance and hope, while the Piloneras women sang folk songs in a symbolic reclaiming of Venezuelan identity.
+Protestors from Dale Letra carried a mobile alphabet to spell out giant messages of defiance and hope, while the Piloneras women sang folk songs in a symbolic reclaiming of Venezuelan identity.

 Networks of activists connected on social media shared photographic and video evidence of human rights violations, making it more difficult for officials to hide in anonymity as they carry out repressive orders.

 The NGO PROVEA went a step further, organizing a citizen diplomacy initiative, in which they traveled to other countries to meet with journalists, human rights activists, and other influential members of civil society.
-The goal was to try to influence international progressive public opinion about the need for transition to democracy, and to convince leftists in other countries that Maduro should be considered a dictator who no longer retained any democratic legitimacy.
+The goal was to try to influence international progressive public opinion about the need for a transition to democracy, and to convince leftists in other countries that Maduro should be considered a dictator who no longer retained any democratic legitimacy.

 This type of outreach, combined with visits by opposition party leaders, may have contributed to the rapid international recognition of Guaido as the interim president after the National Assembly swore him in in January.